 How can you bring diverse members of your community together to develop creative new ideas, innovative approaches to persistent problems, and build alignment and momentum for action?

 Over the past 17 years the Tamarack Institute has been helping communities come together in creative ways for community change.
 This workshop will give you the tools and practice to host and lead these collaborative Co-Design sessions effectively.
 We will go deep on different approaches to engage the community to innovate together, understand what makes these kinds of gatherings distinct, and provide you with tools that you can use to host them.

 Building on our deep practice knowledge in Community Engagement and Community Innovation, this is a unique opportunity to learn how to combine these practices for positive community change.

 Our unique workshop format will provide participants with hands-on experience and a step-by-step approach to designing and facilitating collaborative Community Innovation sessions.
-This 2-day workshop will include:
+This workshop series will include:

 This workshop is best suited to those who have an interest and some basic knowledge and experience with community engagement and are eager to tackle the challenging but critical task of hosting gatherings to spark new ideas and inspire the community to act and build together.

 You are interested in bringing diverse stakeholders together but aren’t sure how to best manage the conversation